SanjeevaRDodlapati/QeMLflow/docs/archive_docs/boltz_legacy/boltz_integration_report.md

 ### 15. **Integration Success Summary**

-The Boltz integration demonstrates the effectiveness of the ChemML external model integration framework:
+The Boltz integration demonstrates the effectiveness of the QeMLflow external model integration framework:

 **✅ **Technical Success:**
 - Successfully integrated a complex, state-of-the-art biomolecular model